Tiktok Bookmarks

 Encourage return visits to creators' pages, potentially increasing engagement

 While most apps allow content saving, they fall short on making it easy to organize and find.
-While today's apps lean into passive, scroll-heavy experiences, that doesn’t mean thoughtful structure isn’t valuable.

 User Research